 (18) Step into KaDeWe.
 KaDeWe is the biggest department store in continental Europe, but there’s more to do here than just shop.
 If you’ve ever wondered what a gourmet-style food court looks like, head up to the 6th floor and grab a seat at one of the many counters where seasoned chefs create edible works of art right before your eyes.

 (19) Go in search of street art!
 Friedrichshain-Kreuzberg, in my opinion, is the best area to go in search of art.
-Artists have taken over old warehouses and abandoned buildings, and brought them to life both inside and out.
+Artists have taken over old warehouses and abandoned buildings and brought them to life both inside and out.
 You’ll also find that the art projects extend to residential areas like Kreutzigerstrasse, pictured in the photo above.
+This tour explore alternative Berlin through street art, city markets, and artist quarters.

 (22) Eat Turkish food.
 There is a large Turkish community in Berlin and this means that lots of Turkish fast-food stands have popped up around the city.
 Order yourself a nice doner kebab.
 They are delicious!